 We become what we read.
 The SSR Handbook is a title that has guided my teacher persona over the last year.
-This review is the first of a series which you can find on the books that leave an impression page.
+This review is the first of a series which you can find below:

 The SSR Handbook by Janice L. Pilgreen is a must own resource for any teacher who wants to tape into the power pleasure reading has on acquisition.
 I first discovered the title at mygenerationofpolygots.
 The forward, written by Dr. Krashen, gets right to the point.
 While he discusses the research and data around SSR (Silent Sustained Reading) he says:

 Note that even a finding of no difference is meaningful: Since students find SSR more pleasant than skill-building activities, if there is no difference we are at least making their lives better. page viii

 As the reading program in my classroom grows, I find myself in constant need of reminders of the idea found in Krashen’s quote above.
 SSR, FVR or SDR allows students a chance to read for enjoyment but it also allows students a unique opportunity to reflect and consider their own acquisition without the affective filter raising pressures of points, scores and assessments.
 Other parts of the research are interesting.
 From page ix Krashen states,

 “Here is a recent example from the field of foreign language acquisition: Stokes, Krashen, and Kartchner (1998) tested students of Spanish as a foreign language on their knowledge of the subjunctive.
 The ONLY significant predictor was how much pleasure reading in Spanish the students had done: the amount of instruction in general, the amount of instruction specifically on the subjunctive, and length of time spent in Spanish speaking countries did not count.
 But reading counted.”